less-lab-uva/CS4501-Spring2021/labs/lab6.md

 ## Requirements for Ship Follower -  `ship_follower_node`

 As mentioned earlier, the goal of `ship_follower_node` is to position your drone over a ship.

+The positioning requires two steps:

++ Take the drone close to the ship using the `/ship/beacon`
-A key requirement is that the node must use two well-tuned PID controllers (one for the *x* and for the *y* axis) to position the drone.
++ Use your well-tuned PID controllers (one for the *x* and for the *y* axis) to position the drone on top of the ship based on the ship pose estimates in `/ship_image_location` computed from the down-facing camera images.

+Once the node is implemented and the PID fully tuned, the drone should be able to:
++ Follow the ship without losing sight of it
++ Achieve and maintain a distance within the `ship_epsilon` upon stabilizing

-The drone should maintain a height of 9m after takeoff.
-When the drone is at a height of 9m, the viewfinder for the camera shows about 1 unit square and the images are 200 pixels by 200 pixels.
+The drone must fly at 9m of altitude for its perception capabilities to work correctly.
+At that altitude the viewfinder for the camera will show  about 1 unit square.

-### Configuration parameters requirements:
-The node must read the following parameters from the parameter server for the *x* and *y* PIDs: the proportional constants *px* and *py*, the integral constants *ix* and *iy*, and the derivative constants *dx* and *dy*.
-Those parameters must be part of the relevant launch file.
+The camera images are 200 pixels by 200 pixels.

+The node must publish to the topic `/uav/input/position_request` at a rate that can keep up with the ship's speed.
+As in previous labs, `/uav/input/position_request` supplies `state_safety_node` with *x, y, z* coordinates to which the drone will attempt to fly.

-### Inputs requirements:
+##### Inputs required:

 The `ship_follower_node` node should subscribe to:

 + `/uav/sensors/gps`, which contains the *x,y,z* values for the position of the drone
 + `/ship/beacon`, which gives a coarse estimate of the relative location of the ship
-+ `/ship_image_location`, which is a part of the `perception` package of the drone and supplies fine  measurement of the ship position relative to the drone by using the `downward_facing_camera` node of the drone
++ `/ship_image_location`, which is published by the `perception_node` and supplies an estimated pose of the ship in the image captured by the `downward_facing_camera` node of the drone; the PID controller will work based on the measures captured by this estimate
 + `/ship_detected`, which determines whether the ship is in the viewfinder
 + `/ship/stop_notification`, which indicates whether the ship has stopped.

-Additionally, `rosparam`s for the P, I, and D coefficients for *x* and *y* need to be retrieved.

-### Functional requirements:

-There are several important parts of this node that need to be implemented before the *x* and *y* PIDs are called or implemented.
-+ The node needs to subscribe to `/uav/sensors/gps`, `/ship/beacon`, and `/ship_image_location` and implement callbacks for each.
-+ `/ship_image_location` needs to be processed before being fed to the respective PIDs.
-+ `/ship/beacon` needs to be captured and combined with the error derived from processing `/ship_image_location` if the drone is able to sense the ship at that loop.
-+ The drone should maintain a height of 9m after takeoff.

-Once the PID is implemented and fully tuned, it should be able to:
-+ Follow the ship without losing sight of it
-+ Achieve and maintain a distance within the `ship_epsilon` upon stabilizing

-### Output requirements

-The node must publish to the topic `/uav/input/position_request` at a rate that can keep up with the ship's speed.
-As in previous labs, `/uav/input/position_request` supplies `state_safety_node` with *x, y, z* coordinates to which the drone will attempt to fly.
+##### Configuration parameters required:

+The node must read the following parameters from the parameter server for the *x* and *y* PIDs: the proportional constants *px* and *py*, the integral constants *ix* and *iy*, and the derivative constants *dx* and *dy*.
+Those parameters must be part of the relevant launch file.

 ## The Ship Node - `ship_node`

 Since the `ship_follower_node` gets a lot of information from `ship_node` and we will be using `ship_node` to test  `ship_follower_node`, it is worth understanding some of its operations.